-Kofi Gold
+Kofi Gold Project

 On March 31, 2010, the Company entered into definitive agreement with Avion Gold Corporation ("Avion") to sell the Kofi Gold Project and other ancillary permits in Mali for proceeds of up to C\$500 cash and up to 4,500,000 common shares of Avion.
-The transaction is expected to close at the end of year 2010 at which time AXMIN will receive the proceeds of sale.
-The assets, liabilities and results of operations of Mali have been separately reported as discontinued operations in the balance sheets and statements of operations.
+A significant tranche of the transaction is expected to close by the end of year 2010 at which time AXMIN will receive proceeds of sale.
+AXMIN expects the remaining tranche of the transaction to close by the 1st Quarter 2011.
 This agreement does not include AXMIN's Satifara permit which was the subject of a joint venture agreement in February 2010 as described below.

-Satifara
+Satifara Permit

-On February 10, 2010, the Company concluded a Heads of Agreement ("Agreement") with Societe d'Exploration des Mines d'Or de Sadiola ("SEMOS"), a joint venture between IAMGOLD Corporation and AngloGold Ashanti that operates the Sadiola Mine in Mali, whereby SEMOS has the potential to earn 100% interest in the Satifara exploration permit, a joint venture between AXMIN (94.45%) and African Goldfield (Mali) Limited (5.55%).
+On February 10, 2010, the Company concluded a Heads of Agreement ("Agreement") with Société d'Exploration des Mines d'Or de Sadiola ("SEMOS"), a joint venture between IAMGOLD Corporation and AngloGold Ashanti that operates the Sadiola Mine in Mali, whereby SEMOS has the potential to earn 100% interest in the Satifara exploration permit, a joint venture between AXMIN (94.45%) and African Goldfield (Mali) Limited (5.55%).
 The Satifara permit is located 10 km west of the Sadiola Mine.
 To earn a 100% interest, SEMOS must spend a minimum of US\$500 over a two year period and complete a NI 43-101 Mineral Resource calculation, making payment of US\$15/oz for Measured and Indicated, US\$5/oz for Inferred resources and US\$15/oz for any ounce of gold mineral Reserve mined.
 The total payment to AXMIN is capped and will not exceed US\$7.5 million.

 The Satifara permit is located in the same geological trend and environment as the Birimian hosted, Sadiola Mine.
 To date exploration has located a 5 km long northwest-trending gold-in-soil geochemical anomaly that is 1.5 km wide in its northern part and 0.25 km wide in its southern part.
-Over the anomalous areas an infill (200 x 100 metre grid) geochemical survey was completed in conjunction with a number of trenches, one of which returned 3.4 g/t Au over 34 metres.
+Over the anomalous areas an infill (200 x 100 metre grid) geochemical survey was completed in conjunction with a number of trenches, one of which returned 3.4 q/t Au over 34 metres.